sandro/specjour/README.markdown

     $ rake specjour:cucumber

 ## Rails
-Edit your config/environment.rb

-    config.gem 'specjour'

 Each worker should run their specs in an isolated database.
 Modify the test database name in your `config/database.yml` to include the following environment variable (Influenced by [parallel_tests](http://github.com/grosser/parallel_tests)):

     test:
       database: blog_test<%=ENV['TEST_ENV_NUMBER']%>

+Add the specjour gem to your project:

+    config.gem 'specjour'

-Each worker will attempt to clear its database tables before running any specs via `DELETE FROM <table_name>;`.
-Additionally, test databases will be created if they don't exist (i.e. `CREATE DATABASE blog_test8` for the 8th worker) and will load your schema when it has fallen behind.
+Doing this enables a rails plugin wherein each worker will attempt to clear its database tables before running any specs via `DELETE FROM <table_name>;`.
+Additionally, test databases will be created if they don't exist (i.e. `CREATE DATABASE blog_test8` for the 8th worker) and your schema will be loaded when the database is out of date.

+### Customizing database setup
+If the plugin doesn't set up the database properly for your test suite, bypass it entirely.
+Remove specjour as a project gem and create your own initializer to setup the database.
+Specjour sets the environment variable PREPARE_DB when it runs your specs so you can look for that when setting up the database.

+    # config/initializers/specjour.rb

+    if ENV['PREPARE_DB']
+      load 'Rakefile'

+      # clear the db and load db/seeds.rb
+      Rake::Task['db:reset'].invoke
+    end

 ## Only listen to supported projects
 By default, a manager will listen to all projects trying to distribute specs over the network.
 Sometimes you'll only want a manager to respond to one specific spec suite.
 You can accomplish this with the `--projects` flags.